Can I Use My Handgun for Hunting in Texas? (2026) Laws, Calibers, & Safety Checklist

 Unveiling the Rules: Handgun Hunting Legality in Texas

 Texas prides itself on its hunting heritage, and that extends to the freedom to choose your firearm.
-When it comes to handgun hunting, the good news is that it is legal to hunt with a handgun in Texas, opening doors for pistoleros to experience the excitement of the hunt in a whole new way.
+Handgun hunting is legal in Texas, opening doors for pistol enthusiasts to experience the excitement of the hunt in a unique way.
+However, there are important regulations you must follow to ensure a lawful and responsible hunting experience.

-Licensing Up for Success: Essential Permits for Handgun Hunters
+Essential Permits for Handgun Hunters

 Magazine Capacity: How Many Rounds Can You Bring?

-In most hunting scenarios within Texas, there are no restrictions on the magazine capacity of your handgun.
+Texas extends its freedom philosophy to magazine capacity for handguns used in hunting.
+In most hunting scenarios within Texas, there are no state restrictions on the magazine capacity of your handgun.
 This means you can use a handgun with a standard-capacity magazine or one equipped with a higher-capacity aftermarket magazine, as long as it complies with federal regulations.

 Types of Game You Can Pursue with Your Handgun